Telsey Advisory Group Reiterates Guess (GES) Market Perform Recommendation

 What are Other Shareholders Doing?

-IJR - iShares Core S&P Small-Cap ETF holds 2,259K shares representing 4.23% ownership of the company.
-In it's prior filing, the firm reported owning 2,439K shares, representing a decrease of 7.97%.
-The firm increased its portfolio allocation in GES by 18.83% over the last quarter.
+IJR - iShares Core S&P Small-Cap ETF holds 2,219K shares representing 4.15% ownership of the company.
+In it's prior filing, the firm reported owning 2,259K shares, representing a decrease of 1.83%.
+The firm decreased its portfolio allocation in GES by 10.25% over the last quarter.

 Deutsche Bank Ag\ holds 2,081K shares representing 3.89% ownership of the company.
 In it's prior filing, the firm reported owning 1,817K shares, representing an increase of 12.71%.
 The firm decreased its portfolio allocation in GES by 87.27% over the last quarter.